HealthSamurai/documentation/api-1/fhir-api/search-1/_ilike.md

 With **\_ilike** search parameter you search for terms inclusion as substring in text representation of FHIR resource.
 Interesting feature of this parameter, that it can provide quick feedback to user about matches without forcing to print the whole word (as with full text search).
 For example `jo` will find Johns and Jolie or `asp` will match Aspirin.

-That's why it is default search in Aidbox Console user interface.

 ```
 GET /Patient?_ilike=joh+smit,jes+park
 ```